Modern Slavery Compliance Statement 2022

-- Categories and suppliers with a high percentage of lower paid; unskilled; temporary; migrant or agency labour
+- Identifying those suppliers with a high percentage of lower paid, unskilled, temporary migrant or agency labour

-- Identifying categories and suppliers where the supply chain extends beyond the UK, better understanding the Group’s exposure to high risk countries
+- Identifying suppliers where the supply chain extends beyond the UK

-Longhurst Group has developed a supplier due diligence checklist, which has successfully supported the procurement of PPE (Personal Protective Equipment) over the last 12 months.
-This requires the identification of tiers in the supply chain, and this information is used to evaluate each supplier and their surrounding risks.
-It is important that this search is not limited to information provided solely by the supplier.
+Longhurst Group has developed a supplier due diligence checklist.
+This information is used to evaluate each supplier and their associated risks.
+This search is not limited to information provided solely by the supplier.